Menopause without HRT

 As yin decreases the body heats up – causing hot flushes, night sweats, dizziness, menstrual irregularities and anxiety.
 Yin and Yang are interdependent so yang deficiency can then arise causing chills, fatigue and depression.
 As time passes the vitality of other meridians is disrupted – our liver qi may stagnate causing mood swings and depression, our heart qi may become hyperactive causing insomnia and palpitations.

-Which menopause treatment is best
+Which menopause treatment is best?

 The benefit of acupuncture is that it treats the person rather than the disease.
 This means there is no ‘one size fits all’ treatment – the patient presents with a set of symptoms that are unique to them and I tailor treatment to that individual.
+It also has a demonstrated record of safety when received from a fully trained practitioner and there is a great deal of evidence that shows it effectively treats menopausal symptoms.

 Comments are closed.